 The arrival of the novel coronavirus was shocking, but it had a positive impact on the uptake of technology in the NHS.
-Now, as the health service prepares for winter and a ‘reset’ next spring, that positive impact is still being felt, but the market has become more complex.
+Now, as the health service prepares to ‘reset’, that positive impact is still being felt, but the market has become more complex.

 Susan Venables, founder and client services director at Highland Marketing, reflects on the advice, marketing and PR services that it has been providing over the past nine months; and how they can help clients to succeed in the future.